mwcaisse/blog/docs/_posts/2020-04-10-archlinux-aur-repo.md

+---
-# AUR Repo for ArchLinux
+title: AUR Repo for Arch Linux
+date: 2020-04-10
+tags:
+    - archlinux
+    - aur
+author: mwcaisse
+---

 As I was working on creating my automated installation script for Arch Linux, I realized that I would also like to install packages from the AUR.
 Building the packages in the installation would be time-consuming, and a bit cumbersome